 Artillery also played a vital role in shelling German positions, while armor provided the support the troops needed.

 As during the Great War, the real hero remained the infantryman, the simple infantry soldier, confronted day after day in the green hell.
-The “battle of the hedges” was thus the first step in a larger enterprise, that of the total liberation of Europe
+The “battle of the hedgerows” was thus the first step in a larger enterprise, that of the total liberation of Europe.

 If you want to know more about the Battle of the Hedges.